-I am a firm believer that millennials will be the group that will help us transitions away from single-use plastic products and waste and find a viable solution to what is becoming a worldwide problem.
+I am a firm believer that millennials will be the group that will help us transitions away from single-use plastic products and find a viable solution to what is a worldwide problem.
 Members of my staff have been leading the charge locally to not ask for straws, to raise awareness among friends, and to call on our favorite dining establishments to consider offering straws only upon request.
 That’s a reasonable request.

-So what can you do?
 These suggestions are painless and can make an impact.

 - When ordering a beverage at a restaurant, say “no straw please.”

 - If a straw is a must, carry a reusable one.

 - If you insist on a straw, keep it when you order a refill rather than getting a new one.